-- Open the hood.
-To access the headlight area, remove the wing nut on the headlight housing cover and lift the cover. - Turn the appropriate bulb holder counterclockwise to remove the bulb. - Reverse this procedure for reinstallation.
+• Open the hood.
+To access the headlight area, remove the wing nut on the headlight housing cover and lift the cover.

+- Remove the electrical connector. - Turn the appropriate bulb holder counterclockwise to remove the bulb.

+Reverse this procedure for reinstallation.